dougeby/IntuneDocs/intune/developer/app-sdk-android.md

 app, however we reserve the right to add failure conditions.
 The UI identity switch may fail for invalid arguments, if it would conflict with the thread identity, or if the user cancels out of conditional launch requirements (for example, presses the back button on the PIN screen).
+The default behavior for a failed UI identity switch on an activity is to finish the activity (see `onSwitchMAMIdentityComplete` below).

-In the case of setting a Context identity, the result is reported asynchronously.
-If the Context is an Activity, the SDK doesn't know if the identity change succeeded until after conditional launch is performed -- which may require the user to enter a PIN or corporate credentials.
-The app is expected to implement a `MAMSetUIIdentityCallback` to receive this result, you can pass null for this parameter.
+In the case of setting a `Context` identity via `setUIPolicyIdentity`, the result is reported asynchronously.
+If the `Context` is an `Activity`, the SDK doesn't know if the identity change succeeded until after conditional launch is performed -- which may require the user to enter a PIN or corporate credentials.
+The app may implement a `MAMSetUIIdentityCallback` to receive this result, or may pass null for the callback object.
+Note that if a call is made to `setUIPolicyIdentity` while the result from a previous call to `setUIPolicyIdentity` *on the same context* has not yet been delivered, the new callback will supersede the old one and the original callback will never receive a result.

 ```java
     public interface MAMSetUIIdentityCallback {